whoknowsmann/home/README.md

 ### Swap in new books or posts

 - All the lists live in `data/`.
 Add a new object to `data/books.json` or `data/posts.json` and reload the page.
 - A book entry is just `{ "id": "123", "title": "Your Book", "author": "You" }`.
-Use `isbn` instead of `id` if you want Open Library to try a cover lookup.
+Google Books gets poked with the title/author to find a cover; if you have a reliable ISBN, add an `isbn` field as a backup for Open Library.
+- Want something to surface on the homepage shelf?
+Add `"featured": true` to that book.

 ## Ship it to Vercel